This article explains why and how Dev Reserve helps to get a dev job in a more magical-technological way.

 The process of finding a perfectly fitting developer has more problems on the recruiter side than on the candidate side, but this article is about the developer's side portal.

-If you are a mid- or senior level developer, you suffer from the continuous flow of spam offers, but you don't have to tolerate this - ditch the time wasting services.
+If you are a mid- or senior level developer, you suffer from the continuous flow of spam offers, but you don't have to tolerate this - you can ditch the time wasting services.

 The problem with job boards is that they typically have a broad focus.
 You cannot serve anyone well if you want to serve everyone.